munnafaisal/PORTFOLIO-OF-FAISAL-AHMED-SIDDIQI/README.md

 - Led the development of POCs for key business features, successfully transitioning them into MVPs and MMPs.
 - Leading an ML team.
 Train and validate ML models and optimize models for high throughput.
 - Productionized ML-based computer vision application for monitoring Line efficiency and Operator/Worker  efficiency (Covered hundreds of employees) in the RMG industry.
-- Successfully built high-performance, cost-effective ML pipelines for Real-Time inference.(Hardware cost has been reduced to 30 USD per employee per year)
+- Successfully built high-performance, cost-effective ML pipelines for Real-Time inference.(**Hardware cost has been reduced to 30 USD per employee per year**)
 - Successfully built high-performance Real-Time Video stream service.
 - Cooperate with the DevOps team to deploy ML and other services.
-- Yearly revenue increased by 7.5%, indicating that around 250k USD in extra revenue is added on average yearly.
+- Yearly **revenue increased by 7.5%**, indicating that **around 250k USD** in extra revenue is added on average yearly.
-- For a typical mid-sized and big-sized RMG factory, the yearly extra revenue could be from a couple of million to 50 million USD.
+- For a typical mid-sized and big-sized RMG factory, the yearly extra revenue could be from **a couple of million to 50 million USD**.

 ### DEMO:
 - **High Impact Apps --** [Read the full story of **Poductivity Monitoring in RMG Facroty**](https://docs.google.com/document/d/1MHbyIcpem0jBGvuPkTVUKRSJLRxUBW2c6yuh32rICLE/edit?usp=sharing)